List of Food Wars!: Shokugeki no Soma characters: Development

 The concept of the clothes falling off originated from "the idea of a girl eating food, and she expresses herself about the food with 'ecstasy'," but Tsukuda also realized early on that it meant they could also portray the male characters with clothes removed.

-At Crunchyroll Expo 2019, Tsukuda said that he wanted to originally end the series soon after the Central arc, since it had shown that the growth of the key characters: "Soma's mental growth, Megumi's achievement of independence and Erina's development".
+At Crunchyroll Expo 2019, Tsukuda said that he originally wanted to end the series soon after the central arc, since it had shown the growth of the key characters, citing "Soma's mental growth, Megumi's achievement of independence and Erina's development."
 However, he had doubts with have to resolve the relationship between Soma and Erina, so he rewrote the epilogue chapter for that several times before settling with the final.